yixiang/executable-source-code/README.md

 ## How make create my own executable files?

 To make your own executable source files:
- 1. open the file in the language of choice
+ 1. Open the file in the language of choice
- 2. and copy the first 3 lines of code to your own source file.
+ 2. Copy the first 3 lines of code to your own source file.
  3. `$ chmod +x path/to/your_file`
  4. `$ path/to/your_file`